-Unit Time (Hrs) Learning Outcomes Content Teaching/Learning Activities Assessment Methods I 10(T) 10(L) Describe National policy, programs and legislation in relation to child health & welfare Describe role of preventive pediatrics List major causes of death during infancy, Introduction: Modern concepts of child- care Historical development of child health Philosophy and modern concept of child-care Cultural and religious considerations in child-care National policy and legislations in relation to child health and welfare National programs and agencies related to welfare services to the children Internationally accepted rights of the child Changing trends in hospital care, preventive, promotive and curative aspect of child health Preventive pediatricss: Concept Immunization Immunization programs and cold chain.
+Unit Time (Hrs) Learning Outcomes Content Teaching/Learning Activities Assessment Methods Ι concept of child-care Describe National policy, programs and legislation in relation to child health & welfare Describe role of preventive pediatrics Introduction: Modern concepts of child- care Historical development of child health Philosophy and modern concept of child-care Cultural and religious considerations in child-care National policy and legislations in relation to child health and welfare National programs and agencies related to welfare services to the children Internationally accepted rights of the child Changing trends in hospital care, preventive, promotive and curative aspect of child health Preventive pediatricss: Concept Immunization Immunization programs and cold chain.
 Care funder-five and Under-five Clinics/Well-baby clinics Preventive measures to wards accidents Lecture Discussion Demonstration of common pediatric procedures Short answer Objective type Assessment of skills with checklist

-and child in terms of Child morbidity and mortality rates
+and child in terms of illness and response Child morbidity and mortality rates

-illness and response Difference between an adult and
+inness and response • Difference between an adult and

-1 child which affect response toillness
+Describe the major child which affect response toillness o Physiological

-Describe the major Physiological

-functions & role of o Psychological
+functions & role of Prysiological Psychological

-• o Social
+the pediatric nurse in o Social

 caring for a o Immunological

 hospitalized child.
 Hospital environment for sick child

-D 11 41 • Impact of hospitalization on the child
+• Impact of hospitalization on the child

 Describe the and family

-principles of child Communication techniques for
+principles of child • Communication techniques for

-health nursing and perform child health children
+health nursing and children

-nursing procedures Grief and bereavement
+perform child health • Grief and bereavement

-narsing procedures • The role of a child health nurse in
+nursing procedures • The role of a child health nurse in

 caring for a hospitalized child

-Principles of pre and post operative care of infants and children.
+• Principles of pre and post operative

+care of infants and children.

 Child Health Nursing procedures:

-Administration of medication: oral,
+• Administration of medication: oral,

 I/M, & I/V

 Calculation of fluid requirement

 Application of restraints

 • Assessment of pain in children.

-FACE Spainrating scale
+• FACE Spainrating scale

-o FLACC scale
+• FLACC scale

-Numerical scale
+• Numerical scale T te

-• Lecture

-Discussion
+Lecture Discussion

-The Healthy Child Demonstration
+The Healthy Child DiscussionDemonstration

-Describe the normal growth and Definition and principles of growth and development Developmental study of infant
+Describe the normal Definition and principles of growth DemonstrationDevelopmental

+growth and and development study of infant

 development of Factors affecting growth and and children

 children at different development Observation study

 ages • Growth and development from birth of normal & sick

 Identify the needs of to adolescence child

 children at different • Growth and developmental theories • Field visit to

-ages & provide (Freud, Erickson, Jean Piaget, Anganwadi, Short answer
+ages & provide (Freud, Erickson, Jean Piaget, Anganwadi, • Short answer

-parental guidance Kohlberg) child guidance Objective type
+parental guidance Kohlberg) child guidance • Objective type

-П 12(T) • The needs of normal children through Assessment of
+П 12(T) • The needs of normal children through • Assessment of

-T.1 .:C .1: .
-1 the stages of developmental and • Videos on breast field visits and
+I denotifies the second second the stages of developmental and • Videos on breast field visits and

-Identify the nutritional needs of children at parental guidanceNutritional needs of children and feeding developmental
+Identify the nutritional needs of children at feeding developmental

-different ages & ways infants Clinical practice/field study reports
+different ages & ways Nutritional needs of children and infants Clinical practice/field study reports

-of meeting needs - breastfeeding • Refer /consult
+of meeting needs - breastfeeding practice/field • Refer /consult

-- exclusive breastfeeding MAA Mother
+or meeting needs - exclusive breastfeeding • Refer / consult MAA Mother

 - Supplementary/artificial feeding and

 Identify the role of weaning Affection

-play for normal & sick Baby friendly hospital concept Program for
+play for normal & sick 0 Program for

 children • Types and value of play and selection Breast feeding

 of play material Module

 (National

-guidelines) 0.000
+guidelines)

-TTT 1 15(1) Nursing care of neonate: Modular based tagehings FNBC • OSCE
+L I D Nuncing cons of postat Modular based OSCE

+Provide care to normal

-Ш 20(L) and ingii-risk neonates Appraisal of New bornNursing care of a normal new teaching: ENBC and FBNC
+ш Appraisal of New born Nursing care of a normal new teaching: ENBC

-• Truising care of a normal new anu rbnC Objective type